jleath/Gitlet/hw1/spec/hw1.md

     javac  Planet.java TestPlanetConstructor.java

-javac is the name of the Java compiler.

-You can run the unit test with the command
+You can run our provided test with the command

     java TestPlanetConstructor